filethis/developer-docs/docs/front-end/ft-rendered-component.md

-## Bringing the Web Component to Life
+# Overview

-Having created a FileThis user account and user token, these will be injected into the instance of the FileThisConnect web component element for you.
-The main panel of the demo app is where the component is embedded.
+Having created a FileThis user account and user access token, you can now inject these into the instance of the FileThisConnect web component that is embedded in the development tool's main panel.
 To turn it on, click the "power" button at the top right of the window.
-You should see the component appear, showing a list of company logos for websites from which we can fetch documents.
+You should see the component render, showing a list of company logos for websites from which we can fetch documents.
 The component is now "alive" and communicating with the FileThis production server.

 If an error occurs during the use of the web component instance, an error dialog will be displayed by the demo app, and the component will be turned off, as indicated by the power button at the top right.
-The expiration of the user token is one such error case.
+The expiration of the user access token is one such error case.
 When you embed the component into your product's website, you will likely wire up your own handler for error events to deal with things in your own way.

 Depending on which variant of the web component you selected, you will see one or more of the "panel" sub-components at different points in the user workflows.
 We describe each of these, next.